‘Maxim’s Helpful Hottie’ Caitlin O’Connor Drives Fans Wild Feeding Ducks In A Fuzzy Two-Piece

 Caitlin O’Connor does, indeed, seem to be helpful.
-The Maxim model whose “Helpful Hottie” moniker has already been documented by The Inquisitr took to social media recently, with the pictures appearing to be living proof that this girl has earned her nickname.
-A swimwear face she may be, but Caitlin takes to the water to help others – yes, the blonde was out feeding the ducks today.
+The Maxim model, whose “Helpful Hottie” moniker has already been documented by The Inquisitr, took to social media recently with the pictures appearing to be living proof that this girl has earned her nickname.
+She may be known for modeling swimwear, but Caitlin takes to the water to help others as well – yes, the blond was out feeding the ducks today.

 Caitlin’s photo showed her sitting on a boat by a stunning lake framed by greenery and a stunning sky backdrop with fluffy clouds.
-While fans didn’t see the model with any water animals, a helpful and amusing caption from Caitlin had outlined what she was out to do – the amusing side to it was evident by Caitlin joking that she’d not always managed to get the spelling of “ducks” right.
+While fans didn’t see the model with any water animals, a helpful and amusing caption from Caitlin had outlined what she was out to do.
+The amusing side to it was evident by Caitlin joking that she’d not always managed to get the spelling of “ducks” right.

 Caitlin appeared in a fun two-piece comprised of a tight miniskirt paired with a matching jacket.
-The fur-like materials were unusual, although this star doesn’t come as conventional.
-Caitlin appeared shot both from behind and in profile as she smiled and gazed at the view, with fans seeing the star’s long and toned legs, plus hints of her slim back.
-The model’s long blonde hair was looking sleek, with a pink baseball cap keeping things light-hearted.
+The fur-like material was unusual, although this star doesn’t come as conventional.
+Caitlin appeared shot both from behind and in profile-view as she smiled and gazed at the scenery, with fans seeing the star’s long and toned legs, plus hints of her slim back.
+The model’s long blond hair was looking sleek, with a pink baseball cap keeping things light-hearted.

 It looks like this hottie doesn’t need to be in a bikini to drive her fans wild.
 Comments quickly came in, with fans appearing to love everything about the update.